lisenkovkv/neuroscience/README.md

 [Emotiv](https://www.emotiv.com/).
 Gather, analyze, and experiment with brain data through our portable and accessible brain measuring solutions.

+[Neurosky](http://neurosky.com/) enables the most insightful biometrics in mobile and wearable devices.

 # Books
 [The NeuroGeneration](https://www.amazon.com/NeuroGeneration-Brain-Enhancement-Revolutionizing-Think-ebook-dp-B07QMDKVJJ/dp/B07QMDKVJJ/ref=mt_kindle).
 In The NeuroGeneration, award-winning inventor Tan Le explores exciting advancements in brain science and neurotechnology that are revolutionizing the way we think, work, and heal.